Alessandro1103/obsidian/Vault1/Zettelkasten/Classical Search.md

 **Iterative Deepening Search**:
 Supply depth-first search with a predetermined depth limit and find the best limit.
 So gradually increasing the limit - first 0, then 1, then 2, and so on - until a goal is found.
-It combine the benefi
+It combine the benefits of DFS and BFS.
 ![[Pasted image 20231119234025.png|400]]
 It has optimality, completeness.
+Space Complexity and Time Complexity:
+Space: $O(bd)$
+Time: $O(b^d)$

 ## Part 2